Table of Contents

 - The remaining material (ash) contains inorganic elements like calcium and magnesium.

-- Elemental analysis shows the composition of living tissues (hydrogen, oxygen, chlorine, carbon, etc.).
+- Elemental analysis provides information about the elemental composition of living tissues such as hydrogen, oxygen, carbon, nitrogen and chlorine.

 - Organic Compounds: Amino acids, nucleotide bases, fatty acids.